anazworth/Neovim-Curry/README.md

 git clone https://github.com/anazworth/Neovim-Curry.git ~/.config/nvim
 ```

 In your terminal emulator, run 'nvim'.
-The plugins will automatically install.
+Then, in nvim, type```:PlugInstall```

-If you do not have access to Github Copilot, you can go to "/lua/user/plugins.lua" and comment out
+If you do not have access to Github Copilot, you can go to "init.vim" and comment out
 ```
-use "github/copilot.vim"
+Plug "github/copilot.vim"
 ```

 ### Optional